CloudBoost/developers/en/datastorage/files.md

 ###From Blob

-To save a file by creating a blob, You need to :
+To save a file by creating a blob, you need to:

 ==JavaScript==
 <span class="js-lines" data-query="saveblob">